gloriousLoaf/CartMe/README.md

 ```
  I built this app to store data using **MongoDB Atlas** cloud hosting.
 Please [see their docs for information](https://docs.atlas.mongodb.com/) regarding setting up a cluster for this app.
 You will need to create a `.env` file and save your MONGO_URI to the file.
 Authorizing users relies on tokens from node package [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
 When setting up tokens, remember to drop your JWT_SECRET into the `.env`.
 Lastly, the checkout process utilizes [PayPal's Developer](https://developer.paypal.com/developer/applications) sandbox.
 Login with your PayPal account, navigate to that URL and select *My Apps & Credentials* from the Dashboard to create a sandbox app.
 Their docs are thorough, dig in.
  To develop and run the app:
 * **Local Instance:** To test and develop locally, open a **Node** enabled terminal window, navigate to the root directory and run `npm run dev` to start the servers listening and connect to MongoDB.
 Unless altered, all data will hit your cloud database by default.
 This script tells npm *Concurrently* to start both servers listening at ports 3000 and 5000 respectively.
-Launch your browser, navigate to `localhost:3000` and begin using CartMe!
+Launch your browser, navigate to `localhost:3000` and begin using Me!
 * **Web Instance:** Connect your MongoDB cloud cluster to you preferred cloud platform for website hosting.
-I used **[Render](https://docs.render.com/)** to deploy this app, go here to checkout 👉 **[CartMe](https://cart-me-app.onrender.com/)** in action.
+I used **[Render](https://docs.render.com/)** to deploy this app, go here to checkout 👉 **[Me](https://cartme.metcalf.dev/)** in action.
 <p>&nbsp;</p>

 ## 📲 Usage